CONSUMER MEDICINE INFORMATION

 What is in this leaflet

-It does not contain all the information available on CIPROFLOXACIN Alphapharm.
-It does NOT take the place of talking to your
+not contain all the available information.
+It does not take the place of talking to

 your doctor or your pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking

 CIPROFLOXACIN ALPHAPHARM against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.